 If you are successful in your application, you will receive leave to remain in the UK for 2.5 years.

-This is renewable, and you will be able to apply for Indefinite Leave to Remain (ILR) after a certain number of these 2.5 year periods – see the Family Members section of the Toolkit for more information.
+This is renewable, and you will be able to apply for Indefinite Leave to Remain (ILR) after a certain number of these 2.5 year periods – see the Family Members page of this guide for more information.